HESA Committee Meeting

 We're going to go to our seven-minute round of questions, starting with Mr. Oliver.

 Thank you very much, Laurie, for your testimony and for sharing that very personal story, how it has impacted your life, and how it has impacted others around you.
 I notice you've been very busy with the Cancer Society, Gift of 8, and different campaigns.
 You've been a real champion for different causes, so thank you for all you've been doing.
 It's great to meet a Canadian like you, for sure.

 We've been listening to testimony from other groups as well.
 As a committee, we ask what we can do at the national level?
-We can write a recommendation to the and to Parliament, around strategies.
+We can write a recommendation to the minister and to Parliament, around strategies.
 Here's what I have picked up so far.

 Number one, develop and implement a sustained national multimedia campaign to promote donation.

 Two, increase the opportunities for donors to identify themselves as donors.
 At the federal level, we heard we could be using tax forms.
 Besides ServiceOntario, we could use Service Canada and various forms like that.

 Three, promote enhanced interprovincial sharing of organs, particularly for people with more difficult and special circumstances.

 Number four came out of what I heard today as much as from before.
 It sounds as though we have a national coordinating agency, but it may need to be more robust.
 It should be doing best practice identification, and maybe even implementation strategies.
 I am astonished, to be honest with you, at the variation across Canada by province.
 That tells me that provincial leadership is essential.
 When I look at the differences between Ontario and Nova Scotia versus Alberta, Saskatchewan, Manitoba, and Newfoundland and Labrador, there is a huge variation.
 That's where those best practices and strategies could be brought to bear, for sure.
 There's also a need for a national database for research, which I'm assuming could be operated by a national coordinating agency.